nbudhraj/sp21-cse110-lab4/part1/part1.md

 10. Prints out 3 because the const length was declared inside the function block, so its scope lives within the function, which means we can access it a line 12.
 The const length does not get reassigned after its declaration, which is also why we do not see an error.

 11. The function will return the discounted array containing prices after the discount is applied [50, 100, 150].
-The variable discounted is declared as a const, which means that it can be updated and changed, but cannot be reassigned.
+The variable discounted is declared as a const, which means that it can be updated, but cannot be reassigned.
 Since we never reassign discount and we have declared the const within the function block, we do not have any errors.

 12.